-2.3 Key questions generated by clinical studies to be addressed in this proposal humans has not been determined.
+Although these cell delivery studies have generally confirmed the safety of this approach, the mechanism(s) responsible for the improvement in LV function in humans has not been determined.
 Numerous basic and preclinical approaches are being used outside of this proposal to define the mechanism of benefit of BMMNC in this setting.
 As a network of clinical Investigators, the CCTRN is committed to provide as much mechanistic insight as possible through careful clinical investigation.
-In this Phase II, randomized, double-blind, controlled study, a well-defined and translatable cell product and dose will be utilized, a high risk population has been identified, careful storage and analysis of biospecimens is proposed and regional and global assessment of left ventricular function will be performed.
+In this randomized, Phase II, double-blind, controlled study, a well-defined and translatable cell product and dose will be utilized, a high risk population has been identified, careful storage and analysis of biospecimens is proposed and regional and global assessment of left ventricular function will be performed.
 The time of delivery will be addressed using time frames that are consistent with clinical applicability and an emerging safety profile.
 Additional human investigation in this and other clinical studies will provide a framework to complement ongoing basic science while further clarifying the therapeutic potential of cell delivery.
-It should be noted that this protocol is not designed to make head-to-head comparisons among cell types, but will instead generate a foundation for future studies to build upon within the CCTRN.
+It should be noted that this protocol is not designed to make head-to-head comparisons among cell types, but will generate a foundation for future studies to build upon within the CCTRN.